joubin-ca/AngularChromeHeadlessAzureDevOpsPipeline/README.md

-# Run Angular tests using Headless Chrome in Azure DevOps Build pipeline
+# Run Angular tests using Headless Chrome, publish test results and code coverage
-How to setup Karma config using PhantomJS to run tests on Azure DevOps
+How to setup Karma config using headless Chrome to run tests on Azure DevOps

 ## Visual Studio Code
 ### Install required npm packages